longphamkhac/amazonreviews/README.md

   2. **Merge-processing:** Enriches data by merging reviews and metadata, similar to the streaming pipeline.
   3. **Adding-uuidv7:** Adds a unique `review_id` (UUIDv7) to each review from historical data as a primary key.
   4. **Handle-streaming-data:** Consumes the `merged_reviews_metadata` Kafka topic in micro-batches, decodes byte streams, adds UUIDv7, and stores clean data in Minio alongside historical records.
+  5. **Generate-gold-schema:** Merges clean batch and stream data, applies SQL transformations, builds a snowflake schema format, which is then stored in PostgreSQL for querying.
-  5. **Generate-gold-schema:** Merges clean batch and stream data, applies SQL transformations, and builds the gold layer in a star schema format, which is then stored in PostgreSQL for analytics and reporting.
+  6. **Generate-data-mart:** Merges clean batch and stream data, applies SQL transformations, and builds the data marts in the gold layer, which is then stored in PostgreSQL, ready for analytics and reporting.

 Additionally, external access can be routed by **Nginx-ingress**.
 The architecture also includes a **Hive Metastore** and **Trino** for parallel querying parquet files (Delta Lake format) directly from Minio.
 For monitoring and observability, **Prometheus**, managed by the **Prometheus Operator**, collects metrics from Kafka, Flink, and Spark processors.
 These are visualized in **Grafana**, with real-time alerts pushed to **Slack** in case of anomalies, ensuring operational reliability and transparency across the pipeline.